 - On-ear headphones are generally more popular because of their lightness and portability.
 Because they aren’t completely enclosing the ear, they can provide a more naturally “open” sound.
-The Solo 3 doesn’t have Active Noise Cancellation like the Studio 3 does, they still do a pretty good job of reducing exterior noise.
+The Solo 3 doesn’t have Active Noise Cancellation as the Studio 3 does, but they still do a pretty good job of reducing exterior noise.

 - The earpads are snug and quite comfortable, keeping them in place, despite not covering the entire ear.